saivineeths/QmlComponents/README.md

           QT Creator -> Edit -> Preferences -> Help -> Documentation -> Add the generated .qch file.

-# How to Edit .qdocconf file present in qdoc directory in AiraaButton Project
+## **How to Edit .qdocconf file present in qdoc directory in AiraaButton Project**

-      ```Note: "config.qdocconf," located in "QmlComponents" directory, contains the static commands that make up a qdocconf file.
-Rename the file with project name to your project name after copying the "qdoc" directory from "AiraaButton Project" to your project.
-Change the commands in the project file so that they correspond to your project.```
+ > "config.qdocconf" located in "QmlComponents" directory, contains the static commands that make up a qdocconf file.

+  1. Copy the doc directory from AiraaButton Project to your Project folder.
+  2. Change AiraaButton.qdocconf file name inside the doc directory to the name of your project.
+  3. There will be a variable called "PROJECT_NAME" inside the file.
+You must set your project name as its value.
+  4. Under QHP Files Commands there will be prefix "qhp.AiraaButton." (line no: 18 - 34), wherein "AiraaButton" should be changed to your project name.
+  5. Copy the commands from AiraaButton.pro for creating Documentation files (line no: 48 - 59) to your .pro file.
+  6. Build the project.
+The Documentation files will be generated in ```QmlComponents -> Builds -> Debug -> Project Name -> Doc```